OmarFayez/Store-Angular-App/README.md

 ### About

 - A web application to show products for user and the admin can manage this products.
-- You can add , update and delete products from admin dashboard and it will reflect at user view.
+- You can add , update and delete products from admin dashboard and it will reflect at user view in same session.

 ### Links